Joe Walsh (shortstop): Early life

-Minor League Career
+Minor league career

 In 1936 Walsh played for the Red Sox affiliate Danville-Schoolfield Leafs in the 1936 Bi-State League batting .295 and 7 home runs.
 In 1937 he played 136 games for the Red Sox affiliate Rocky Mount Red Sox in the Piedmont League batting .297 and 14 home runs.

 In 1939 Walsh spent time with the Boston Bees affiliate Evansville Bees in the Class B Illinois-Iowa-Indiana League appearing in no games prior to being assigned to the AA Toronto Maple Leafs club in the International League in Ontario appearing in 2 games.
 In 1940, Walsh was on the Class A Boston Bees affiliate Hartford Bees in the Eastern League batting .198 in 32 games.
 In 1941, Walsh played for the Class B Boston Braves affiliate Bridgeport Bees in the Inter-State League and then the Brooklyn Dodgers affiliate Reading Brooks in the Inter-State League where he combined to play 103 games batting .277 with 4 home runs.